UniversalDependencies/docs/_fr-dep/nmod-appos.md

 ~~~

-N.B.: for phrases like "la ville de Paris" we use the [nmod]() relation because there is a preposition which cannot be removed (*la ville Paris)
+N.B.: for phrases like "la ville de Paris" we use the [nmod]() relation because of the preposition (which cannot be removed *la ville Paris)
 ~~~ sdparse
 la ville de Paris
 nmod(ville, Paris)